- UCAS code

 Work and study

 This is what our MPhys Physics students are doing 15 months after graduating:

 - The average salary of students 15 months after graduating: £26000

 - The average UK salary of students 15 months after graduating from a similar course: £28000

 - Engineering professionals

-- A-Levels BBC (including Physics and Mathematics BB)
+- A-Levels BBC - ABB (including Physics and Mathematics with one at B)

 - BTEC DDM (in relevant subject)